2011 Greenhouse Gas Emissions Reduction Act of 2009 (GGRA) Draft Plan

 Maryland is among the states most vulnerable to climate change.
 With the fourth longest tidal coastline (behind only Florida, California and Louisiana), Maryland is the third state most vulnerable to sea level rise -- one of the major consequences of climate change.
 Rising sea levels, along with increased storm intensity could have devastating and far reaching environmental and economic impacts on the Chesapeake Bay ecosystem and the environmental quality of life Marylanders currently enjoy.

 Maryland's sizeable farming community could suffer costly losses during extreme droughts and heat waves.
 Marylanders everywhere will face an increased risk of floods and significant property damage as a result of heavier precipitation and other extreme weather events.

-In 2009, Maryland Governor O'Malley and the Maryland General Assembly passed the Greenhouse Gas Emissions Reduction Act of 2009 (GGRA).
+In 2009, Maryland adopted the Greenhouse Gas Emissions Reduction Act of 2009 (GGRA).
 The law requires the State to develop and implement a Plan (the GGRA Plan or the Plan) to reduce greenhouse gas (GHG) emissions 25 percent from a 2006 baseline by 2020.
 The GGRA Plan must have a positive impact on job creation and contribute to Maryland's economic recovery.

 Links to Associated Sources

 Please direct questions or comments concerning the 2011 GGRA Draft Plan to CLIMATE.CHANGE@maryland.gov.
 Comments will be accepted through August 17, 2012.